 The magic of breathable fabric grow bags

-As grow bags are made from breathable fabric the roots will reach a drier soil towards the edge of the grow bag.
+As grow bags are made from breathable fabric the roots will reach drier soil towards the edge of the grow bag.
 The roots will get the message and stop growing in that direction and instead focus energy on growing new feeder roots inside the grow bag.

 The phenomenon is referred to as air pruning.
 The roots stop growing when they reach the soil in contact with air through the grow bag fabric.